hroemer/PyPOM/docs/user_guide.rst

 region, you can interact with any of these items in a common way:

-The following example uses Selenium_ to locate all results on a page and return a list of ``Results`` regions.
+The following example uses Selenium_ to locate all results on a page and return a list of ``Result`` regions.
 This can be used to determine the number of results, and each result can be accessed from this list for further state or interactions.
 Refer to `locating elements`_ for more information on how to write locators for your driver: